 Calvert Trust Kielder welcomes families, groups and individuals on a residential and day visit basis and uniquely offers 24 hour respite care for adults travelling alone.

 With two centres in the North of England, there was still scope for development, particularly as people from the South of England were reluctant to travel such a large distance, and so a challenge was set to find an ideal location in the South.

 And where better than the Exmoor National Park with wonderful countryside, fantastic beaches and good access to the road network?

-When a farmstead, right next to Wistlandpound Reservoir, came up for sale, fast work was needed.
-With an anonymous donor and many other generous gifts, the purchase went ahead and Calvert Trust Exmoor became a reality – opening in 1996.
+When a farm right next to Wistlandpound Reservoir came up for sale, fast work was needed.
+With an anonymous donor and many other generous gifts, the purchase went ahead and Calvert Trust Exmoor became a reality, with what is now the main centre building opening in 1996.

-Today Exmoor welcomes over 3,500 guests and has its own on-site riding school, an indoor climbing wall, and caters for groups, families and individuals.
+Today Exmoor welcomes over 4,000 residential guests and 5,000 day visitors a year, has its own on-site riding school, and an indoor climbing wall, and caters for groups, families and individuals.

 The Calvert Trust has been built upon the spirit of its visitors.
 It has also been blessed by the dedication of its staff and many voluntary supporters.
 It is indebted to the grant-making trusts, companies and individuals who have shown it great generosity.